th2-net/th2-crawler/README.md

   mode: DROP # ACCEPT
 ```

+**useGroupsForRequest** - if enabled the _sessionAliases_ parameter will be interpreted as groups name and corresponding request to data-provider will be sent.
+_Disabled by default_.

 ## Configuration update instructions

 In order to update **sessionAliases** property, you will need to update the version